-&lt;sup>16Having both dimensions gives significant flexibility to the shape of the fertility-income relationship and allows for both directions of causality.
+13Having both dimensions gives significant flexibility to the shape of the fertility-income relationship and allows for both directions of causality.
 Parents with higher human capital may choose to have more children because of an income effect, or fewer because of a substitution effect.
-They may also react to the quantity-quality trade-off differently and thus choose to have different numbers of children.
-Finally, parents who value their own consumption less than leisure and utility from children may choose to work less and hence have less income.
-This last channel is less common in the literature, but it is considered in Jones, Schoonbroodt, and Tertilt (2010), among others.
+They may also react to the quantity-quality trade-off differently.
+Finally, potential parents with strong preferences for children may choose to work less and hence have less income.
+This last channel is less common in the literature, but is considered in Jones, Schoonbroodt, and Tertilt (2010), among others.